Module Aims

 Teaching Strategy

 Teaching and learning will take place via a mix of lectures, group work and class discussions.
 Some reading may be required prior to some sessions.
 Teaching sessions will take place over four and a half days (typically 0930 to 1630).
 Teaching materials and resources are facilitated by Moodle, the University’s online Virtual Learning Environment.
-Whilst we are keen to do as much face to face teaching as possible, we will take advantage of virtual tools to widen the lecturer base and allow students to benefits from the perspectives of experts around the globe.
+Whilst we are keen to do as much face-to-face teaching as possible, we take advantage of virtual tools to widen the lecturer base and allow students to benefit from perspectives of experts around the globe.
+Most sessions are interactive, with role play, debates and practicals..

 Assessment

-Each student prepares an e-poster on the one learning outcome they are most interested in and speak to their poster for a 3-minute flash talk, delivered on the last day of the module.
-This should be prepared during breaks and in dedicated time on the fourth day.
-This could be an example of how public health and health systems interacts in a particular country, a comparison of two different countries, or a more in-depth look at any of the learning outcomes.
-Draw on concepts, frameworks, tools discussed in the module.
-There will be marks for understanding of concepts presented in the poster/ flash talk.
-Module leader and one other module speaker will assess.
+Each student prepares an e-poster on the one learning outcome they are most interested in and speak to their poster for a 3-minute flash talk, delivered a week after the module finishes.
+This could be an example of how public health and health systems interact in a particular country, a comparison of two different countries, or a more in-depth look at any of the learning outcomes.

 Module Length